brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 38 bht.md

 2. "The culprit bore his own cross to the place of crucifixion."
 3. "The first allusion to the mode of the death, which must have startled the Apostles, even after what had been said."

+### Archibald T Robertson:
+1. "The first mention of cross in Matthew."
+2. "The Jews had become familiar with crucifixion since the days of Antiochus Epiphanes and one of the Maccabean rulers (Alexander Jannaeus) had crucified 800 Pharisees."
+3. "It is not certain whether Jesus was thinking of his own coming crucifixion when he used this figure, though possible, perhaps probable."

 ### John Gill:
 1. "By the 'cross'... are meant all sorts of afflictions, reproaches, persecutions, and death itself."
-2. "Every minister of Christ, or professor of his name, has 'his' own cross, his own particular afflictions, appointed by God, and laid on him by Christ."
+2. "Every minister of Christ... has 'his' own cross, his own particular afflictions, appointed by God, and laid on him by Christ."
-3. "If a man... complies with his friends, conforms to the world, and turns his back on Christ; of such an one he may well say, he is not worthy of me."
+3. "If a man... is not willing to... cheerfully suffer for the sake of [the Gospel], when called to it... he is not worthy of me."

 ### John Wesley:
-1. "He that taketh not his cross...whatever pain or inconvenience cannot be avoided": This quote emphasizes the idea that taking up one's cross means accepting and enduring the difficulties and challenges that come with following Christ, even if it means sacrificing personal comfort or convenience.
+1. "He that taketh not his cross...whatever pain or inconvenience cannot be avoided."

-2. "But by doing some evil, or omitting some good": This quote highlights the importance of making choices that align with God's will and avoiding actions that go against His commandments.
-Taking up the cross involves making sacrifices and living a life of righteousness.

-3. "Matthew 16:24; Luke 14:27": These references indicate that the concept of taking up one's cross is found in multiple passages of the Bible, emphasizing its significance and relevance in the teachings of Jesus.
+2. "By doing some evil, or omitting some good."

+3. "Matthew 16:24; Luke 14:27."

 ## Generation Details